catalyst-team/classification/README.md

     * `callbacks_params`.
 Callbacks are used to execute code during training, for example, to get metrics or save checkpoints.
 Catalyst provide wide variety of helpful callbacks also you can use custom.

 This is just a small example.
-You can find more options for configuring experiments in [catalysta documentation.](https://catalyst-team.github.io/catalyst/)
+You can find more options for configuring experiments in [catalyst documentation.](https://catalyst-team.github.io/catalyst/)

 </p>
 </details>